mrjones2014/smart-splits.nvim/README.md

 `smart-splits.nvim` can also enable seamless navigation between Neovim splits and `tmux`, `wezterm`, or `kitty` panes.
 You will need to set up keymaps in your `tmux`, `wezterm`, or `kitty` configs to match the Neovim keymaps.

+You can also set the desired multiplexer integration in lazy environments before the plugin is loaded by setting `vim.g.smart_splits_multiplexer_integration`.
+The values are the same as described in [Configuration](#configuration).

 #### Tmux